 Depending on your circumstances you may be able to accept all or some of the credits you are offered by the University and still meet the Australian study requirement.
 We suggest you contact our Legal Service before accepting any offer of credits so we can help you calculate what you can accept while still meeting the Australian study requirement.

-If you need advice or assistance with any area of migration law, the solicitors/registered migration agents* at our Legal Service can help you.
+If you need advice or assistance with any area of migration law, our Legal Service can help you.

 For more information about the law relating to your workplace, read Rights and responsibilities at work.
 The SUPRA Legal Service can also assist you with any area of employment law.